Danny DeVito: Directing

-In 2009, it was reported that DeVito would direct and produce the biopic Crazy Eddie, based on the life of consumer electronics king Eddie Antar, from a script by Peter Steinfeld.
-However the film could not be made due to a life rights deal that was made with Antar.
-Instead, he pivoted to making the apocalyptic horror thriller St. Sebastian, which completed post-production in 2012 but to this day has not been released.
-DeVito also worked on the independently financed Honeymoon with Dad, a comedy which never went into production.
+In 2009, it was reported that DeVito would direct and produce the biopic Crazy Eddie, based on the life of consumer electronics king Eddie Antar, with a script by Peter Steinfeld.
+However, the film could not be made due to a life rights deal that was made with Antar.
+Instead, he pivoted to making the apocalyptic horror thriller St. Sebastian, which completed post-production in 2012 but was not released.
+DeVito also worked on the independently financed Honeymoon with Dad, a comedy that never went into production.

-DeVito has written a film adaptation of and been, since 2008, attached to direct The True Confessions of Charlotte Doyle with Morgan Freeman, Pierce Brosnan and Saoirse Ronan starring.
-The production was halted when Freeman was seriously injured in a car accident two weeks before filming was scheduled to commence.
-DeVito returned to the subject in February 2013, saying he was looking for another young actress to star in the title role and scouting movie locations in Ireland.
+DeVito wrote a film adaptation of and, since 2008, was attached to direct The True Confessions of Charlotte Doyle with Morgan Freeman, Pierce Brosnan, and Saoirse Ronan starring.
+Production was halted when Freeman was seriously injured in a car accident two weeks before filming was scheduled to start.
+DeVito returned to the subject in February 2013, saying he was looking for another actress to star in the title role and scouting movie locations in Ireland.
 Production was expected to restart in July 2014.
-The release date is still classified as "TBD" without any new information as to whether it will be shot.
+The release date is still classified as "TBD" without new information as to whether it will be shot.

+In 2023, a sequel to DeVito's Throw Momma from the Train, entitled Throw Poppa from the Train, was announced to be in the works, with DeVito and Billy Crystal both set to reprise their roles and DeVito presumably returning to direct.

+In a 2026 interview with SFGate, DeVito revealed that he wanted to return behind the camera and direct one more film; specifically the 1899 novel McTeague, by Frank Norris, which he called a "powerful, powerful book" and said was very close to happening.
+He went on to compare the scope of the story, which inspired the 1924 silent film Greed, to There Will Be Blood.
+"We'd have to make the city look like it did at the turn of the century," added DeVito.
+"A lot of that would be movie magic.
+But I would go to San Francisco and try to shoot on Polk Street."

 Producing

-DeVito founded Jersey Films in 1991, producing films like Pulp Fiction (1994), Get Shorty (1995), Erin Brockovich (2000) (for which he received an Academy Award nomination for Best Picture), Gattaca (1997) and Garden State (2004).
+DeVito founded Jersey Films in 1991, producing films like Hoffa (1992), Pulp Fiction (1994), Get Shorty (1995), Erin Brockovich (2000)—for which he received an Academy Award nomination for Best Picture—Gattaca (1997), and Garden State (2004).

-DeVito also produced the Comedy Central series Reno 911!, the film spin-off Reno 911!: Miami and the revival on Quibi.
+DeVito also produced the Comedy Central series Reno 911!, the film spin-off Reno 911!: Miami, and the revival on Quibi.

 In 2019, his company Jersey Films optioned the screen rights to make a film of Toms River: A Story of Science and Salvation, by Dan Fagin.

+He would later create a second film and television production company, Jersey Films 2nd Avenue, with his daughter, Lucy, and son, Jake.
+The company has produced the animated television series Little Demon and upcoming thriller comedy film Drag (2026).

 Personal life

-DeVito stands tall.
-His short stature is the result of multiple epiphyseal dysplasia (Fairbank's disease), a rare genetic disorder that affects bone growth.
+DeVito stands at tall.
+His short stature is the result of multiple epiphyseal dysplasia (MED or Fairbank's disease), a rare genetic disorder that affects bone growth.